Wish List (song): Background and release

-In an interview on the Heart Breakfast show, Swift revealed that "Wish List" was her favorite song in the album, describing it as "dreamy" and "romantic".
-She additionally stated that the track was the final song to be written and recorded for The Life of a Showgirl, calling it a "final piece".
+The Life of a Showgirl was released on October 3, 2025, via Republic Records, with "Wish List" as the eighth track.
+In an interview on the Heart Breakfast show, Swift revealed that "Wish List" was her favorite song on the album, describing it as "dreamy" and "romantic".
+She additionally stated that the track was the final song to be written and recorded for The Life of a Showgirl, calling it the album's "final piece".